plasma-umass/doppio/README.md

     git submodule update --init --recursive

+Most programs need the Java Class Library.
+On OS X Lion it can be found at

+  /System/Library/Frameworks/JavaVM.framework/Classes

+Unzip it into `third_party/classes`.

 Use [Coffeescript v1.2.0](http://coffeescript.org/) (which is the default version you get from npm).
 Run `coffee -wc */*.coffee &` to auto-gen scripts as you go.